ElisaRMA/-ElisaRMA/README.md

 - [Data Science - Foundations Using R](https://coursera.org/share/71a580a09bc1ae9311ae6abb0ee3afba)
 - [R Programming for Statistics and Data Science](https://www.udemy.com/certificate/UC-E3F4ZHRO/)

-_"If you are not willing to learn, no one can help you.
-If you are determine to learn, no one can stop you"_

 ## Sinta-se livre para me contatar! </h2>